(Though it's really best to stick to technical, or at least nonpolitical, stuff.)

 SSDs

-Dislikes: Samsung 840 EVO wasn't so good, and 870 EVO looks very bad; anything with YMTC flash is suspicious
+Dislikes: Any recent consumer models; notably Samsung 840 EVO (not so good) and 870 EVO and 980/990 PRO (very bad), plus anything with YMTC flash

 Dreads: Kingston SSDNow V+200 series